This guide assumes you associated your SSH Key Pair with the instance when it was created, and that you are connected to the Anvil VPN.

 SSH Key Pair.
 This password can be retrieved via the Dashboard web

 interface, and is then used to login to MySQL.

 root user is for connecting to MySQL only.
 Access via SSH is the same

 This guide assumes you have already created an instance using the

-MySQL Server image.
+MariaDB Server image.

 In order to access the database, two additional steps are required.
 A

 Security Group must be created in OpenStack to allow access to the MySQL port (3306),